 On 2 September 2020, the WA Government released the long-awaited draft Aboriginal Cultural Heritage Bill 2020.
 This ‘Draft Bill’ is set to replace the outdated Aboriginal Heritage Act 1972 (AHA), which has long been criticised for its failure to recognise and support processes that appropriately protect Aboriginal heritage.

 The proposed new legislation represents a once-in-a generation opportunity to make sure Aboriginal cultural heritage gets the recognition it deserves, and to find the right balance between heritage protection and economic outcomes for all parties.

-The Draft Bill is more than 200 pages long.
-YMAC’s initial read-through indicates that, while there are improvements on the existing AHA, there remain many issues of concern to be fine-tuned in the proposed laws.
+The Draft Bill released for consultation in 2020 is more than 200 pages long.
+YMAC’s analysis indicated that, while there are improvements on the existing AHA, there remain many issues of concern to be fine-tuned in the proposed laws.

 Submissions for feedback on the draft Aboriginal Cultural Heritage Bill 2020 closed on 9 October 2020.

 Concerns about the consultation timeline on the Draft Bill

 YMAC has long advocated that Aboriginal people should be afforded adequate time and the best opportunity to have their say, so that cultural heritage is not lost now or in the future.
 We are concerned there was not enough time to effectively understand the content of the Draft Bill and what it means for Traditional Owners in our representative regions.